scaleway/terraform-provider-scaleway/docs/resources/instance_placement_group.md

 - `id` - The ID of the placement group.
 - `policy_respected` - Is true when the policy is respected.
-- `organization_id` - The ID of the organization the placement group is associated with.
+- `organization_id` - The organization ID the placement group is associated with.

 ## Import